Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

-We'll create a new bin script on bin/flask/health-check
+We'll create a new biash script on bin/flask/health-check

 ```
 #!/usr/bin/env python3